Everyone knows the Palace of Versailles as the famous French chateau that housed several kings and Marie Antoinette.

 The gardens cover about 800 hectares or three square miles and consists of lawns, topiaries, flower beds and fountains.
 The fountains are especially interesting due to the 17th century hydraulic systems they still employ.
 The gardens of Versailles have been placed on the UNESCO World Heritage List and are a wonder to behold.

 If you have never seen the interior of the Palace of Versailles you will likely not want to miss it.
-I have been twice and while it is amazing, the throngs of tourists herding you along like a sheep is not really conducive to awe, in my opinion.
-Marie Antoinette’s Estate and Petit Trianon are side features that are much less busy and very interesting in and of themselves.
+I have been inside twice and while it is amazing, the throngs of tourists herding you along like a sheep is not really conducive to awe, in my opinion.
+Marie Antoinette’s Estate and Trianon are side features that are much less busy and very interesting in and of themselves.
 Be sure to visit Orangerie de Jussieu and The English Garden as well.
 If you want to skip the chateau you can purchase a ticket for Marie Antoinette’s estate only, and we recommend doing so online before you go to avoid the ticket queue.
+You can purchase tickets which include Versailles Palace as well as Trianon, or just get tickets for Trianon if you have already visited the palace on past trips.

 A fun or romantic way to spend a sunny day could also be to hire a row boat and float on the Grand Canal.
 Don’t forget your picnic!
 For food shopping tips at the local Versailles market see below.